Homebuilders are optimistic about the housing market this spring, relative to recent months.

 - Projected Single-Family Sales : 27 (+2 from February)

-For home buyers in Massapequa, Amityville, Long Island and across the country , the March Housing Market Index may signal the end of “builder discounts” and free upgrades.
+For home buyers in Nashville and across the country , the March Housing Market Index may signal the end of "builder discounts" and free upgrades.
 As home sales increase, builders are often less likely to make concessions.

-In conjunction with rising mortgage rates and new, mandatory loan costs, buying a newly-built home may never be as inexpensive as it is right now.
+In conjuction with rising mortgage rates and new, mandatory loan costs, buying a newly-built home may never be as inexpensive as it is right now.

 If you expect to buy a newly-built home this year, consider moving up your time frame.
 The longer you wait, the more it may cost you.